varshavjm/AdaptiveWeb/README.md

 # AdaptiveWeb
+Tracking stack overflow actions by user and user login management in Java Begineers tutorial for Java servlets and JSP.
+Includes account creation utility
-tracking stack overflow actions by user and user login management in Java Need to install the dependency Chrome Extension for the application to run smoothly.
+Need to install the dependency Chrome Extension for the application to run smoothly.